HubSpot Vs. Salesforce: Who Should You Go With?

 Salesforce also enables you to configure deal stages to suit your sales process no matter how complex it is.
 It also allows you to associate documents at each stage of the sales process and an unlimited number of products.

 Here is a breakdown of our comparison:

 Well, it depends.
 With Salesforce CRM, you will have a very large feature set to choose from and unlimited access to customization options to suit every sales situation.
 The software is excellent for large enterprises with complex sales processes.

-But, the average small and medium-sized businesses do not need all those services.
-Neither can they afford them.
-And that’s where HubSpot comes in.
+However, the average small and medium-sized businesses do not need all those services.
+Neither can they afford them, that’s where HubSpot comes in.
 In terms of cost and ease of use, HubSpot CRM is much better deal.
 You will also be able to use the available features and buy what you need as your business scales upward, which makes it the best CRM to grow with.
 It may not have the market share of Salesforce, but it is a worthy opponent and one that is definitely worth considering.

 Want to Talk to a Solution Architect?